-13, The propulsion and steering machinery of a vessel must be periodically serviced, maintained and, if necessary, repaired in accordance with the manufacturer's instructions and specifications so as to ensure its effective functioning at all times.
+13. The propulsion and steering machinery of a vessel must be periodically serviced, maintained and, if necessary, repaired in accordance with the manufacturer's instructions and specifications so as to ensure at all times its effective functioning.
 The period between servicing may not exceed the period recommended by the manufacturer.
-All servicing, maintenance and repair work on the propulsion and steering machinery of power-driven vessels having a propulsion engine of more than 5 horse power must be performed by competent persons.
+All servicing, maintenance and repair work on the propulsion and steering machinery of power-driven vessels fitted with a propulsion engine of more than 5 horse power must be performed by competent persons.